I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_isolation.md

 ## Members

-`AllowUntaggedTraffic`

-Specifies whether the VM network adapter port is allowed to send or receive untagged packets.
-If untagged packets are allowed, the VM network adapter miniport driver tags untagged packets with the default isolation ID specified by the <b>DefaultIsolationId</b> member.
-Otherwise, the miniport driver drops them.

-`DefaultIsolationId`

-The default isolation ID that is applied to tagged packets if the <b>AllowUntaggedTraffic</b> member is <b>TRUE</b>.

-`Flags`

-A <b>ULONG</b> value that contains a bitwise <b>OR</b> of flags.
-This member is reserved for NDIS.

 `Header`

 The type, revision, and size of the <b>NDIS_SWITCH_PORT_PROPERTY_ISOLATION</b>  structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.